IMMERSE insights:

 As in her first study, Prof. Saito measured students’ English-speaking abilities at the beginning and end of the study using TOEIC Speaking Tests.

 The results of both of these studies are very encouraging!
-They also echo previous research on how highly contextualized immersion language learning experiences that Immerse can offer benefit language learning.
+They also echo previous research on how highly contextualized immersion language learning experiences, such as the ones that IMMERSE offers, benefit language learning.